GhostCat12/pinterest-data-pipeline854/README.md

 ## A description of the project:
 - What it does
 - The aim of the project
-- What I've learnt
+- Reflection

 ## Installation instructions
-    .yaml
+   For conda environment dependencies the `pinterest_pipeline.yaml` can be cloned.

 ## Usage instructions
-1.
+1. Due to confidential information on AWS and Databricks account access, this project cannot be run by others directly, however can function as a step by step guide on replicating the pipeline.
 2.
 3.
-4.
-5.

 ## File structure of the project

 - Project Log: Contains a journey log of all steps taken.
 - user_posting emulation.py : A script which emulates the stream of POST requests by users on Pinterest.
+- data_frame_creation_from_s3_bucket.ipynb :
+- cleaning_df_batch_data.ipynb :
+- querying_batch_data.ipynb :

 ## Data